0xA-10/prompt-to-graph-workbench/README.md

 Each demo script runs its own ETL (overwriting data), starts the server, generates queries via OpenAI, and prints results.

-Warning!!!
-These prompts cost a lot of money to run, $2-$3 per run at time of writing.

 ### 1. Basic Pipeline

 ```bash